 - the corresponding nsag-ID is indicated for the NR frequency and valid for current TA.

-The UE considers a cell on an NR frequency to support all slices of an NSAG if
+The UE considers a cell on an NR frequency to support all slices of an NSAG if the following is fulfilled:

 - the corresponding nsag-ID is indicated for the NR frequency and valid for current TA; and

-- the cell is either listed in the sliceAllowedCellListNR (if provided in the used slice specific cell reselection information) or the cell is not listed in the sliceExcludedCellListNR (if provided in the used slice specific cell reselection information); or
+- if sliceCellListNR is provided for the frequency and NSAG, the cell is either listed in sliceAllowedCellListNR or not listed in sliceExcludedCellListNR.

-- Neither sliceAllowedCellListNR nor sliceExcludedCellListNR is configured in the used slice specific cell reselection information
+To prevent repeated cell re-selections and registrations in case the sliceCellListNR is erroneous or incomplete, the UE may implement a mechanism to verify slice support of a cell, e.g. based on system information from previous visits in the cell.

-The UE shall derive re-selection priorities for slice-based cell re-selection according to the following rules:
+The UE shall derive re-selection priorities for slice-based cell re-selection for the NSAG(s) provided by NAS according to the following rules:

-- Frequencies that support at least one prioritized NSAG received from NAS have higher re-selection priority than frequencies that support none of the NSAG(s) received from NAS.
+- Frequencies that support at least one NSAG have higher re-selection priority than frequencies that support none of the NSAG(s).

-- Frequencies that support at least one NSAG provided by NAS are prioritised in the order of the NAS-provided priority for the NSAG with highest priority supported on the frequency.
+- Frequencies that support at least one NSAG are prioritised in the order of the NSAG priority for the highest prioritized NSAG supported on the frequency.

-- Among the frequencies (one or multiple) that support the highest prioritised NSAG(s) with the same NAS-provided priorities, the frequencies are prioritized in the order of their highest nsag-CellReselectionPriority given for these NSAG(s).- Frequencies that support a NSAG provided by NAS and that indicate nsag-CellReselectionPriority for the NSAG have higher re-selection priority than frequencies that support this prioritized NSAG without indicating nsag-CellReselectionPriority for the NSAG.
+- Frequencies where the highest prioritized NSAG supported on the frequency are the same, or where the NSAG priority is equal for the highest prioritized NSAG(s) supported on the frequencies, are prioritized in the order of their highest nsag-CellReselectionPriority given for these NSAG(s).
+If no nsag-CellReselectionPriority is given for a NSAG at a frequency, the value -1 is used.

-- Frequencies that support none of the NSAG(s) provided by NAS are prioritized in the order of their cellReselectionPriority;
+- Frequencies that support none of the NSAG(s) are prioritized in the order of their cellReselectionPriority;